andlessa/LLP-CDFO/README.md

 # LLP-CDFO

-Holds the code and data for reproducing the results in the [Probing conversion-driven freeze-out at the LHC](https://arxiv.org/abs/2404.16086).
+Holds the code and data for reproducing the results in the [Probing conversion-driven freeze-out at the LHC](https://arxiv.org/abs/2404.16086) paper.